simeonpashley/simeonpashley.github.io/_posts/2012-04-11-setting-up-osx-for-web-development-2.md

 ## Main apps

-After starting from a fresh OSX Install I usually follow up with a few default web development applications that I have stored on my local server under 'app_0' to indicate that they're the critical.
+After starting from a fresh MacOS Install I usually follow up with a few default web development applications that I have stored on my local server under 'app_0' to indicate that they're the critical.